rapidsai/cuml/README.md

 ```

 #### Pip
 cuML can also be installed using pip.
+Python 3.6 and later is required for pip install.
 Select the package based on your version of CUDA.

 ```bash